WHEN DID FLEER STOP MAKING BASEBALL CARDS

 By the mid-2000s, Fleer had shrunk to a small share of the baseball card market.
 Their last major license was for NBA products which ended in 2001.
 Unable to compete on contracts or innovate enough, Fleer released its final baseball card set in 2007 to lackluster sales and fanfare.
 They were unable to bounce back from overproduction that led to plummeting resale value and collector disinterest.
 Later that year, Fleer shuttered completely after failing to find a buyer, bringing an end to the iconic brand’s long and memorable run producing America’s favorite collectible.

-Read also: BASEBALL CARDS FOR 20
+Read also: HOW CAN I GET BASEBALL CARDS GRADED

 While Fleer cards of the ’50s-‘80s remain very popular with nostalgic collectors, the company fell victim to the same challenges that saw the overall baseball card industry contract over 90% in value between the 1990s and 2000s.
 Without a return to profitability, the storied cardmaker eventually faded from existence after half a century creating memorable cardboard for fans.
 Fleer made an indelible mark during its peak that baseball card aficionados still appreciate today, even if the company itself was unable to survive the turbulent trading card industry evolution.